Maintenance Guides by Brand

 Seasonal Guides for Your Zoysia Maintenance

 Do not overwater the grass.
-Zoysia grass only needs about 1 inch of water weekly.
+Zoysia grass only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.
-Take rainfall into consideration.

 Mowing heights for finer-bladed zoysias typically range from 0.5–1.5 inches while wider-bladed zoysia mowing heights range from 1–2 inches.
 Depending on the type of zoysia you have, your lawn should typically be kept between 0.5–2 inches.
 During the fall, mowing will occur less often—keeping your zoysia slightly will encourage deeper root growth which helps it survive in colder temperatures and during winter dormancy.